 As an International Case Director, you will provide high-level, case management services on assigned international arbitration and mediation cases, and will actively assist with business development initiatives and the promotion of the AAA's International Centre for Dispute Resolution (ICDR) services throughout Florida.

-We offer a rewarding career, in a fast-paced, results-driven environment, and a comprehensive benefits program that includes: health and Rx, dental and orthodontia, vision, discounted pet insurance, disability insurance, basic and supplemental life insurance, 403(b) and Roth 403(b) retirement plans w/company match, a discounted corporate FitBit program, and generous paid time-off benefits.
+We offer a competitive salary and the opportunity to have a rewarding career in a fast-paced, results-driven environment.
+Our comprehensive benefits program includes the following: health and Rx, dental and orthodontia, vision, discounted pet insurance, disability insurance, basic and supplemental life insurance, 403(b) and Roth 403(b) retirement plans w/company match, a discounted corporate FitBit program, and generous paid time-off benefits.

 The International Case Director’s primary responsibility will be the management and administration of a caseload of international arbitration and mediation filings.
 This will require the understanding and communicating of ICDR/AAA rules and procedures and applying this knowledge to appropriately manage specific cases in a manner that ensures consistency, for conducting administrative conferences and scheduling/facilitating hearings, for ensuring that awards are issued accurately and timely, and for maintaining case information and financial information in accordance with prescribed standards.